adobe/universal-editor-sample-editable-app/README.md

 ```
 authorHost=https://author-p7452-e12433.adobeaemcloud.com
 publishHost=https://publish-p7452-e12433.adobeaemcloud.com
+service=<null>          // using defualt built in Universal Editor
+protocol=aem            // protocol to work on AEMCS
 ```
 If you'd like to retrieve content from another environment add authorHost & publishHost as query parameters, e.g.